 - Fender for the front and or front and rear of your bike.

 - When in doubt pack extra gear!

 How long will it take me to complete the Mudslinger?

 - Short Course Record Time = 57 minutes.
 Most finish around 1h15m.

-- Long Course time will range from 1h30m to 3 hours depending on conditions and your fitness.
+- Long Course time will range from 1:25 to 3 hours depending on conditions and your fitness.

 How are the Junior age results awarded?

-The Mudslinger is part of the Oregon Off-Road Series and the 4 race Oregon Junior MTB series with the best 3 of 4 counting towards the final awards.
+The Mudslinger is part of the Oregon XC Series and the 5 race Oregon Junior MTB series with the best 3 of 5 counting towards the final awards.

-Juniors can compete in the 10-13 and 14-18 age groups for the Oregon Off-Road Series and 2 year age groups for the Oregon Junior MTB Series at the same time
+Juniors can compete in the 10-13 and 14-18 age groups for both the series and the junior series